What Causes Inflammation? The Top 10 Worst Offenders

 Scientific evidence shows that AGEs trigger inflammation in multiple ways.
 AGEs have also been shown to interfere with our body’s natural antioxidant defense systems and may even contribute to organ damage, compromising our health.

-#2: Trans fats.
-A small amount of trans fats occur naturally in certain animal foods.
+A small amount of trans fats occurs naturally in certain animal foods.
 However, most of them are synthetically made in an industrial process that uses high pressure and chemicals to add hydrogen to liquid vegetable oils to make them more solid and have a longer shelf life.

 The resulting end products, known as “partially hydrogenated oils,” are difficult for our body to process and end up triggering inflammation, at least partly by damaging cells in the lining of our blood vessels.